 Properly provisioned WeatherSentry customers can access Storm Impact Analytics by selecting it from the menu on the left side of WeatherSentry Online.

-The SIA screen is split between two windows: The Data Window and the Map Window
+The SIA screen is split between two windows: The Data Window on the left and the Map Window on the right

 The Data Window shows: